disarm-platform/docs/api-docs/README.md

 # API docs

 The API provides access to DiSARM algorithms, functions and models.
 Each algorithm can be accessed headless (i.e. via http request without an interface) or via a simple user interface (UI).
-See Algorithm-specific docs for a list of each algorithm available and links to the UIs and source code.
+See [Algorithm-specific docs](/api-docs/Algorithm-specific-links.md) for a list of each algorithm available and links to the UIs and source code.

-There is a [playlist](https://www.youtube.com/playlist?list=PLjdoHmpUzEOfHg_WCs9UBFJYdvs1DWKHQ) available of the complete set of DiSARM API and application walkthroughs.

 ## Terms
 We can deploy almost any function to the OpenFaas platform, so the following terms are used interchangeably: `functions`, `algorithms`, `models`, etc.